ReanneLen/GettingAndCleaningData---Course-Project/CodeBook.md

 TIDY DATA

   The tidy data set created from the RAW DATA using the run_analysis.R script has 180 rows (observations) and 81 columns(variables - subject, activity, 79 measurements).
   It contains the average values of each 79 measurements for each subject and each activity.
-The 79 measurements
+The 79 measurements represent the estimate variables coming from the accelerometer and gyroscope 3-axial raw signals where the acceleration measurements (variables containing 'accelerometer') were made in g's (9.81 m.s⁻²) and gyroscope measurements (variables containing 'gyroscope') were made in radians per second (rad.s⁻¹).

 VARIABLE NAMES

   - subject - identify the subject, integer, ranges from 1 to 30